Jonathan Marshall (publisher)

-Jonathan Marshall (January 20, 1924 – December 2008) was an American newspaper publisher and philanthropist.
+Jonathan Marshall (January 20, 1924 – December 13, 2008) was an American newspaper publisher and philanthropist.

 Life

 Jonathan was the son of New York City attorney James Marshall and poet Lenore Guinzberg Marshall.
 His grandfather Louis Marshall was a prominent lawyer and Jewish leader.
 Jonathan had one sister, Ellen Marshall Scholl.

-Marshall was dyslexic, but earned a bachelor of science degree in economics and political science from the University of Colorado in 1946.
+Marshall was dyslexic, but earned a Bachelor of Science degree in economics and political science from the University of Colorado in 1946.

 Marshall married Maxine Sue Besser of St Louis in April 1955.
 He earned a master's degree in journalism from the University of Oregon in 1962.

 Jonathan and Maxine Marshall had four children: sons Jonathan H. and Robert, and daughters Lucinda and Laura.

 Maxine Marshall died in 2015.
 She was 89.

 Publishing and writing

 Marshall bought a bankrupt fine art magazine called Art Digest in 1953 in partnership with James N. Rosenberg.
 After changing the format and changing the name to ARTS, Marshall sold the magazine in 1958 to join the Ford Foundation's Humanities and Arts program.
 ARTS would later become Arts Magazine.

 In 1963, Marshall purchased the Scottsdale Daily Progress newspaper, and published it for 24 years.
-He took a brief hiatus in 1974 to run unsuccessfully for US Senate against Barry Goldwater.
+He took a brief hiatus in 1974 to run unsuccessfully for the U.S. Senate against Barry Goldwater.

 In 2003, Ruder-Finn Press published Marshall's novel Reunion in Norway.
 The novel was inspired by Marshall's visit to a museum in Bergen which documented the Norwegian resistance movement against the German occupation of Norway during World War II.